arc-ch/intel-ml-project/README.md

-# Adult Income Machine Learning Project for Intel 🚀
+# 🚀Adult Income Machine Learning Project for Intel

 Welcome to the Adult Income Machine Learning Project.
 This project aims to analyze the Adult Census Income dataset and build a predictive model for income classification using Logistic Regression.
 The app also includes features for data visualization and an interactive chat interface for querying the dataset.